-Hereditary Hemochromatosis is classified by type depending on the age of onset and other factors, such as genetic cause and mode of inheritance.
+Hereditary Hemochromatosis is classified by type depending on the age of onset and other factors such as genetic cause and mode of inheritance.

-Type 1 Hemochromatosis is the most common form of the disorder, caused by a mutation in the HFE gene and begins in adulthood.
+Type 1, the most common form of the disorder, is caused by a mutation in the HFE gene and begins in adulthood.
 Men with type 1 Hemochromatosis typically develop symptoms between the ages of 40 and 60, and women usually develop symptoms after menopause.

-Sometimes referred to as 'The Celtic Curse' it is most prominent in people of Northern European/ Celtic ancestry.
 Type 2 Hemochromatosis is a juvenile-onset disorder, caused by mutations in the HAMP or HJV genes.
 Iron accumulation begins early in life, and symptoms may appear in childhood.
 By age 20, decreased or absent secretion of sex hormones is evident.
 Females usually begin menstruation in a normal manner, but menses stop after a few years.
 Males may experience delayed puberty or symptoms related to a shortage of sex hormones.
 If the disorder is untreated, heart disease becomes evident by age 30.